Intermarché: Europe

+Former locations

-However, Intermarché left the Romanian market in 2012 because of poor sales.
+Intermarché left the Romanian market in 2012 because of poor sales.
 It was known as Interex (ro) in Romania.

 In December 2014, all 24 Interex stores in Bosnia and Herzegovina were sold to Bingo.
 Also, it left Serbian market a year later, in 2015.
 Serbian Interex stores were sold to Aman.

 Own brands

 Intermarché offers a range of its own brands :